MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/cover_letter.md

 * What are your skills?
 * What is your background (if it is relevant)?
 * What kind of company do you want to join?
-(Keep it generic.)
+(Keep this generic.)
 * What about this company matches that?
 (The one sentence you might change for each application.)
 * Mention the materials you're sending along (résumé + github + one or two live links).